willemw12/get_iplayer_downloader/README.md

 Most configuration options can be managed from the GUI.
 Other options can be found in the configuration file (~/.config/get\_iplayer\_downloader/config), which will be created after running the program for the first time.
 Make sure the program is not running, before editing the configuration file.

-Add a minus sign in front of a channel or a category to exclude it from the search and cache refresh.
-When searching episodes, add a minus sign in front of the whole search term to exclude it from the search.

 Leave options, such as Channels and Download folder, empty in Preferences to use the default value specified in get\_iplayer.

-Before downloading episodes for the first time, verify the download paths and optionally the terminal emulator program name and options.
+Before downloading episodes for the first time, verify the download paths and, optionally, the terminal emulator program name and program arguments.

+If the program crashes immediately on startup or when the mouse cursor moves over the first column in the episode list, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).

+#### Categories and channels

 The radio and tv category lists and the radio channel list are very long and have been reduced to what is on the BBC iPlayer Radio and TV web pages.
-You can define your own search categories by editing the configuration file (lists of key-value pairs, i.e. "search term"-"GUI label" pairs).
-File ./extra/my\_config is an example.
+You can define your own search categories by editing the configuration file (they are lists of key-value pairs, i.e. lists of "search term"-"GUI label" pairs).
+File ./extra/my\_config is an example of that.
 To generate lists containing all the available categories and channels, which can be put in the configuration file, run from this directory:

     ./get_iplayer_downloader.py --list-categories --quiet
     ./get_iplayer_downloader.py --list-channels --quiet

-If the program crashes immediately on startup or when the mouse cursor moves over the first column in the episode list, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).
+Add a minus sign in front of a channel or a category to exclude it from the search and cache refresh.
+When searching episodes, add a minus sign in front of the whole search term to exclude it from the search.

 Installation